michaelxwang/michaelxwang.github.io/cat/tax/_posts/2025-12-31-tax-check-list.md

 - Dependent care expenses (5 pieces of info).
 - E*Trade Stock plan supplemental info for "company" (versus personal) stocks sold.
 - Form 3922 or purchase confirmation for sold stocks from ESPP (Employee Stock Purchase Plan).
-- Form 3921 or release confirmation for ISO (Incentive Stock Option).
 - State 529 for your children (3 pieces of info).
 - "Backdoor" Roth IRA conversion (4 pieces of info).
 - Closing doc when you buy, sell, or refinance a home.